ninoseki/vscode-mogami/README.md

 All the dependencies in Pixi's `pyproject.toml` are considered as Anaconda packages belong to `conda-forge` (https://anaconda.org/conda-forge).

+The following cases are not supported yet:

+- Using multiple channels (using a channel except `conda-forge`).
-The mixed case (using Anaconda and PyPI together) is not supported yet.
+- Using multiple package repositories (using Anaconda and PyPI together).

 ##### pip's `pyproject.toml`